 CHECK OUT THE DEVASTATION EAB HAS HAD ON OUR NATION

-"According to the USDA Forest Service and the Tennessee Division of Forestry, an estimated 271 million ash trees in Tennessee, amounting to $11 billion value, could potentially become infested with the emerald ash borer."
+"According to the USDA Forest Service and the Tennessee Division of Forestry, an estimated 271 million ash trees in Tennessee, amounting to an $11 billion value, will become infested with the Emerald Ash Borer."

-EVERY untreated ash tree in Davidson and Williamson Counties will be infected, dying or dead, in the next 24 months.
+EVERY untreated ash tree in Middle Tennessee will be infested, dying or dead, by 2025.

 The EAB's lifespan ranges from 1-2 years in North America.

-The Emerald Ash Borer is now recognized as the most harmful pest in North America!
+The Emerald Ash Borer is now recognized as the most harmful forest pest in North America!